 What is the difference between a check box and a radio button?

-A check box is always a square box and allows for one or more items to be selected.
-A radio button is a circle and only allows for one item to be selected.
+A check box is always square and allows one or more items to be selected.
+A radio button is a circle that only allows one selected item.
 If you're creating a list that needs multiple options selected, use check boxes.
 If you want only one option to be selected and prevent multiple options from being selected, use a radio button.